 - Dough will be very thick.

-- Make balls of about 1/4 cup of dough.
+- Each ball should be about a ¼ cup of dough.

-- Remove from oven and let cool about 5 minutes then transfer to a cooling rack to finish cooling.
-If the centers have puffed up too much then use the end of a wooden spoon, glass, or the bottom of a spoon to press the center down.
+- Remove from oven and let cool about 5 minutes.
+Then transfer to a cooling rack.
+If the centers have puffed up too much, then use the end of a wooden spoon, glass, or the bottom of a spoon to press the center down.
 Allow to cool completely before filling.

-- Beat cream cheese until smooth, scraping down sides as necessary.
+- Beat cream cheese until smooth, scraping down the sides, as necessary.

 - Finish off with toppings of your choice.